Continual Learning and Lifting of Koopman Dynamics for Linear Control of Legged Robots: Incremental Koopman Algorithm

 }

 As indicated in Theorem 1, the proposed algorithm, by incrementally increasing the latent dimension $n$ and data size $m$, progressively reduces the linear approximation error.
-According to Theorem 1(b), if the sample size meets $m=\Omega(n \ln(n) )$, this reduction error follows the rate of $ \mathcal{O}(n^{-\frac{1}{2}}+n^{\frac{1}{2}-\alpha})$ as the dimension increases.
-Notably, for $\alpha=1$, the convergence rate becomes to $\mathcal{O}(n^{-\frac{1}{2}})$.
+According to Theorem 1(b), if the sample size meets $m=\Omega(n \ln(n) )$, this reduction error follows the rate of $ \mathcal{O}(n^{-\frac{1}{2}})$ as the dimension increases.
 In our experiments, we adhere to this guideline to ensure adequate sample generation.
+We note that the above assumptions are generally mild and hold in many practical scenarios.
+Further details on the theorem and underlying assumptions can be found in \cref{sec:sup_proof}.